ozonorg/raspaudiostreamer/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Then properly register the new service with the system and enable and start it at the same time.
+Then properly register the new service with the system and enable/start it.
 ```
 sudo systemctl daemon-reload
 sudo systemctl enable --now bt-auto-agent.service